zaikaman/RogueAgent/README.md

 ## ⚡ What is Rogue?

-**Rogue** is not just a bot; it's an **autonomous Crypto Alpha Oracle**—a sophisticated multi-agent system designed to operate as your personal institutional-grade research desk.
+**Rogue** is not just a bot; it's an **autonomous Crypto Trading Oracle**—a sophisticated multi-agent system that goes beyond analysis to actually execute trades.
+Think of it as your personal institutional-grade trading desk that never sleeps.

 Built on cutting-edge AI agent orchestration, Rogue continuously monitors the cryptocurrency markets across multiple dimensions:
 - **30+ data sources** including CoinGecko, Birdeye, DeFi Llama, CoinMarketCap